LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

    or a nonzero error code otherwise.

-.. c:function:: int SUNMatrix_cuSparse_SetFixedPattern(SUNMatrix A, booleantype yesno)
+.. c:function:: int SUNMatrix_cuSparse_SetFixedPattern(SUNMatrix A, sunbooleantype yesno)

    This function changes the behavior of the the ``SUNMatZero`` operation on the object ``A``.
 By default the matrix sparsity pattern is not considered to be fixed, thus,